-- 21. In the list that appears, scroll down and choose Arrow 10. - 22.
+- 19. From the list that appears, scroll down and choose Arrow 10. - 20.
 Notice that the dashed light blue stroke now extends beyond the newly added arrowhead.
-Let's fix this.

-NOTE: Keep the Stroke panel open.
-If you closed it, in the Appearance panel, click on the underlined word Stroke for the dark blue stroke.

-- 23. In the Arrowheads section next to Align, click the first option (extend the arrow tip beyond the end of the path.
-Sweet! - 24.
+Let's fix this. - 21.
+In the Appearance panel, in the dark blue stroke, click on the underlined word Stroke to open the Stroke panel. - 22.
+In the Arrowheads section next to Align, click () to extend the arrow tip beyond the end of the path.
+Sweet! - 23.
 One final touch is to round the other end of this dark blue line.
-Click the Round Cap button (C). - 25.
+In the Appearance panel, in the dark blue stroke click on the underlined word Stroke to open the Stroke panel, then click the Round Cap () button. - 24.
 It's a subtle effect, but the end should now look rounded as shown below.